RobotDisco/robotdisco.github.com/_posts/2015-01-25-dear_those_who_may_be_be_concerned_about_the_motifs_in_my_tweets_tldr_im_all_right_its_political_and_literary.md

 There’s an old saying I’m pretty sure I didn’t make up, that “Nobody is as happy as they seem on Facebook, as outraged as they seem on Twitter, or as competent as they seem on LinkedIn”.
 In many ways, possibly through self-selection and possibly because most people who are similar to me who aren’t me are wise enough to know better, this is why I occasionally get one of the two assessments shot my way

-a.
-"You really stand out on facebook, because it sounds like your life is falling apart."
-(Nobody ever says this straight out, I almost always infer it or am relayed it via people in category b, but your concern is much appreciated, and in many ways you aren’t wrong even if you aren’t right)
+1. "You really stand out on facebook, because it sounds like your life is falling apart."
+(Nobody ever says this straight out, I almost always infer it or am relayed it via people in category 2, but your concern is much appreciated, and in many ways you aren’t wrong even if you aren’t right)
-b.
-"You really stand out on facebook, because I’m so glad you say the things I don’t want anyone knowing I’m thinking."
+2. "You really stand out on facebook, because I’m so glad you say the things I don’t want anyone knowing I’m thinking."

 Let me tell you when I first discovered twitter.
 I signed up and basically did nothing with it for at least three/four years.
 Because one of my current room-mates invited me to a hackathon in a gaming co-op space, I followed a couple game designers because I liked their games.
 And then it turns out they were trans.
 And it turns out they had really interesting things to say about identity politics.
 It turns out a lot of people who are completely fucked over by crystallized outdated identity assignments have some really interesting creativity and ambivalences towards fixed identities in general.
 One of them in particular publicly performed with a gender of dolphin.
 Someone declared their gender as dolphin.
 And they ran with it.
 Not as performance, not as an art piece, but as some dumbass shit they posted while taking selfies and playing video games and talking about their lunches and dates.